magdalenazielinska/To-do-list-React-Redux-/README.md

-# To-do-list-React-Redux-
+A small to-do-list application created with ReactJS + Redux + Material-UI.

-A small to-do-list application created with ReactJS + Redux + Material-UI
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).